HTMLCSS-GodMode/omnifood-site/README.md

 ## Updates

+### Version 8.0.0 - October 12, 2024

+- **Pricing Model Section**: A new **Pricing Model Section** has been added to display the various service plans with pricing tiers, benefits, and comparisons for easy selection.
+- **Grid System Enhancements**: The grid system has been further refined for improved responsiveness and better organization across different screen sizes.

 ### Version 7.0.0 - October 11, 2024

 - **Testimonial Section**: Added a new **Testimonial Section** to display customer feedback with clean, smooth transitions for building trust and credibility.
 - **Gallery Section**: Introduced an interactive **Gallery Section** with engaging hover effects and animations to showcase OmniFood's meals and services.
 - **Improved Aesthetics**: Visual enhancements across the site for a more polished and consistent look, with improved typography, spacing, and color contrast.

-### Version 6.0.0 - October 10, 2024

-- **Meals Section**: A new **Meals Section** has been added to showcase a variety of meal options with engaging animations and improved visuals.
-- **Improved Visuals & Animations**: New animations and hover effects have been applied across the site for a smoother, more interactive user experience.
-- **CSS System Enhancements**: The **general.css** file has been extended, and the overall CSS structure has been improved for better readability and reuse.
-- **Featured In Section Update**: Logos in the **Featured In** section now have a light-up effect on hover, adding a modern interactive element.
+For a complete list of all updates and changes, please refer to the [Releases](https://github.com/HTMLCSS-GodMode/omnifood-site/releases) section of our GitHub repository.

 ## Contributing